I have always imagined that Paradise

-For me, despite not liking the English Crown, the Queen’s English is the only English I can or am willing to write in text messages, emails, long-form or grocery lists.
+For me, despite not liking the English Crown, the Queen’s English is the only English I can or will write in text messages, emails, long-form or grocery lists.
 I honestly am a sucker for great words and correct spelling.
 When I find mistakes in newspaper articles, for example, I often feel I want to use hard-line ninja tactics on people’s grammar.

 An original idea.
 That can’t be too hard.